 Eric is currently a governor of the Saskatchewan Trial Lawyers’ Association and has been a member of the Saskatchewan Health Authority Research Ethics Board since 2013.

 Eric has successfully represented clients before all levels of court in Saskatchewan and maintains a practice in corporate commercial and general civil litigation, as well as personal injury and WCB claims.
 In recent years, Eric has established a practice in all areas of blockchain and cryptocurrency law, an area in which he has extensive knowledge and experience.

 Bill Johnston was born and raised in Regina.
 He attended Kitchener School where he graduated in 1972.
 He then went on to Scott Collegiate where he obtained his Grade XII diploma in 1976.

 Bill immediately enrolled at the University of Regina which he graduated in 1981 with a Bachelor of Administration Degree, with Distinction.
-He received his Bachelor of Law in 1982, thereafter obtaining employment with Noble, Karwandy & Associates in Regina, which became Noble Johnston Law Office, and is now Clarke Johnston Estabrooks & Miller Law Office.
+He received his Bachelor of Law in 1982, thereafter obtaining employment with Noble, Karwandy & Associates in Regina, which became Noble Johnston Law Office, and is now CJEM Law Office.
 Bill became a partner in the firm in 1986.

-Real Estate Law is Bill’s preferred area of practice.
-With over 27 years of experience, he has gained considerable knowledge and expertise to the firm during his years of practice.
+Real Estate Law was Bill’s preferred area of practice.
+With over 27 years of experience, he passed on considerable knowledge and expertise to the firm during his years of practice.

 Maureen S. Dumonceaux was born in Vancouver, B.C. and did her undergraduate work at Simon Fraser University.
 She moved to Saskatchewan in 1983.
 In 1986 she obtained her LL.B. with distinction from the University of Saskatchewan.
 Maureen articled with Saskatchewan Justice and was called to the Saskatchewan Bar in 1987.